vechain/grant-program/applications/DAO-framework.md

 ### Project Details

 We have divided the project into 5 sub-steps.
-Create a library which will be able to:
+Create an open source library which will be able to:
 - import wallets and connect to a VeChain node.
 - handle proposals, voting and queue/execute functions of the DAO.
 - grant and revoke governance roles (for example give proposer roles to everybody, executer role to the governance contract address and revoke the TimeLock admin role from the contract deployer).
 - wrap and unwrap the VIP180 token of the DAO (in case it was not made with the standard ERC20Votes extension).
 - doing all this making use of the OpenZeppelin standard DAO smart contracts, allowing for the creation of safe and tested DAOs.
+- Further information about the library (such as an example of how a DAO creation script would look like, an overview of the technology stack to be used and some documentation of core components, protocols, architecture, etc. to be deployed) can be found here: https://github.com/SayNode/DAO-VeChain

 The individual milestones and their duration can be viewed in detail below.

 ### Ecosystem Fit

 Developers who want to create a DAO on VeChain will need to add additional support to make all the connections to VeChain wallets, to grant and revoke roles, handle proposals and wrap the token the moment you vote, and unwrap after (to take snapshots before each vote).
 In order to simplify this process we will create this library which will have all these functionalities ready to use for the developers.
+The library will be organized in classes and it will make use of different python libraries, being the most relevant the thor_requests and web3 libraries.
 DAOs are booming on other chains but sadly there are not many DAOs on VeChain.
 We aim to make it easier to create a DAO on VeChain.

 ## Team